This post contains mentions of sexual assault and child sexual abuse and may be triggering for some readers.

 After lengthy delays due to the pandemic, R. Kelly (full name Robert Sylvester Kelly) is scheduled to stand trial in New York City in the coming weeks.

-In July 2019 the ‘Ignition' singer was arrested in Chicago and has since been denied bail and is currently awaiting trial in New York, Minnesota and Chicago on both state and federal charges.
-Just some of these charges include child sexual exploitation, child pornography production, kidnapping, forced labour, racketeering, and obstruction of justice.
+The 'Ignition' singer was arrested in Chicago in July 2019 on state and federal charges including child sexual exploitation, child pornography production, kidnapping, forced labour, racketeering, and obstruction of justice.

-In a new interview, Kelly’s former victim, Kitti Jones, has detailed the singer’s abusive methods.
+In an interview last year, Kelly’s alleged victim, Kitti Jones, detailed the singer’s abusive methods.